New Patients (972) 382-6855

 Sleep apnea occurs when breathing stops for at least ten seconds.
 In children, consider two and one-half missed breaths as apnea.
 Similar to apnea is hypopnea, in which an individual continues reduced breathing.

 Obstructive sleep apnea is one of the most common sleep disorders.
-The airway closes completely during obstructive sleep apnea, causing the sufferer to stop breathing.
+The airway closes completely, causing the sufferer to stop breathing.
 Sometimes as much as 100 times an hour!

 sleep apnea treatment in Plano Texas